markolbert/J4JLogging/README.md

 - To make logging possible before a program is fully set up a cached implementation of IJ4JLogger was added.
 The contents of the cache can be easily dumped into the actual logging system once it's established.

+### Changes to v3.1
+I've modified, once again, how the output channels are configured when initializing the logger.
+The `ChannelInformation` and `ChannelFactory` classes were replaced by an interface (`IChannelConfigProvider`) for providing the `IChannelConfig` instances when needed.

+Two implementations of the `IChannelConfigProvider` are provided.
+One (`StaticChannelConfigProvider`) supports adding manually-created instances of `IChannelConfig` objects to the provider.

+The more commonly used implementation is `DynamicChannelConfigProvider`.
+It retrieves the channel configuration information from the Net5 `IConfiguration` system.

 ### Important Note
 **There is one important difference in how you call the logging methods